TTouch Practitioners Explain Canine "Body Wrapping"

 For improved training, she recommends putting the Anxiety Wrap on before class, using lots of positive reinforcement during the class, and removing the wrap after.
 For hyperactivity, reward the dog with treats, calm praise, or petting as soon as he or she begins to show signs of calmness.

-A regular contributor to WDJ, CJ Puotinen is also the author of The Encyclopedia of Natural Pet Care, Natural Remedies for Dogs and Cats, and several books about human health including, Natural Relief from Aches and Pains, published last summer.
+A regular contributor to WDJ, CJ Puotinen is also the author of The Encyclopedia of Natural Pet Care, Natural Remedies for Dogs and Cats, and several books about human health including, Natural Relief from Aches and Pains, published in summer 2001.
 She lives in New York.
 See "Resources" for purchasing information for Puotinen’s books.